-Part I of this paper was prepared as a tool to guide a discussion of the use of conservation equivalency in Atlantic States Marine Fisheries Commission (ASMFC) fishery management plans.
-The content of Part I is not intended to judge the appropriateness or inappropriateness of any management action nor is it intended to offer explicit solutions to issues regarding conservation equivalency.
-Part II of this paper summarizes the results of a workshop on conservation equivalency held October 17, 2001.
-It provides definite recommendations for refining the application of this management tool.
+This paper is prepared as a tool to guide a discussion of the use of conservation equivalency in Atlantic States Marine Fisheries Commission (ASMFC) fishery management plans.
+The content of this paper is not intended to judge the appropriateness or inappropriateness of any management action nor is it intended to offer explicit solutions to issues regarding conservation equivalency.
+However, it is anticipated that the next phase of this project (a workshop on conservation equivalency, October 17, 2001) will result in definite recommendations for refining the application of this management tool.
 For complete discussions regarding individual fishery management plans referenced, please refer to those management plans.